American Academy in Rome/Archaeological Institute of America

 Reorienting Orientalization: Local Consumption and Value Construction in Central Italy between the Tyrrhenian and and Adriatic Sea

-The 2013 recipient of the Helen M. Woodruff Fellowship is Jessica Nowlin, a pre-doctoral candidate with the Joukowsky Institute at Brown University.
+The 2013 and 2014 recipient of the Helen M. Woodruff Fellowship is Jessica Nowlin, a pre-doctoral candidate with the Joukowsky Institute at Brown University.
 "My doctoral thesis seeks to build a new understanding of the Orientalizing period (8th and 7th c.
 BCE) within central Italy by investigating how imported materials from the eastern Mediterranean were used, accepted, and transformed throughout Italian communities.
 It examines entire cemetery groups centering on four case studies (Pian della Conserva, Terni, Colfiorito di Foligno, Campovalano), rather than only princely tombs, from between the Adriatic and Tyrrhenian Seas.
 I am conducting a multi-layered contextual analysis within each cemetery, identifying typology, decoration and function of the imported grave goods.
 In addition my work goes beyond the funerary sphere by including a contextual assessment of foreign objects within settlement, production and sanctuary contexts.
 More broadly, my project explores ideas of cultural exchange, identity formation, and the ways in which local communities incorporate and manipulate foreign objects and concepts."

 Claudia Moser, Joukowsky Institute for Archaeology and the Ancient World, Brown University